sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 </div>

-From the figures, we notice similar but exagerated trends that we observed in the LJ13 systems.
+From the figures, we notice similar but exaggerated trends that we observed in the LJ13 systems.
 The MCMC chains return a higher W2 score until but have a significantly lower energy W2 score.
 Therefore, we emphasize the importance of visualizing the distribution of observations (such as energy and interatomic distance) as the mismatch can get further inflated with increase in dimensions.

 <div class="caption">
     Table 4.
 Performance of all methods on the LJ55 system